EXECUTIVE AND ADMINISTRATIVE

 Ami joined RMHC in 2010, bringing with her over 20 years experience in sales, marketing and event promotions.
 She has been a member of the Spokane Community for over 40 years.
 As Director of Member Relations for the Spokane Convention and Visitors Bureau she was able to connect very closely with many local community leaders.
 She loves being involved in promoting and supporting our local community and is thrilled to now be a part of the work that RMHC does for families in need.
 Ami’s expertise in promotions combined with a natural sensitivity for others now shapes a very important role in Development at RMHC.
 Ami is married and is a loving mom to her son and daughter.
 In her spare time, Ami is also an accomplished chef and caterer, and a devoted soccer mom.

 Kyndrin comes to the Ronald McDonald House after a six-year career with the Spokane Police Department where she most recently worked as the Technical Assistance Response Unit Manager.
 Prior to her time with Police Department, she worked as the Marketing and Special Projects Coordinator for Gonzaga University’s School of Business.
 Raised in the Inland Northwest, she has a Bachelor’s in Business Administration from Gonzaga University with a focus in Management Information Systems.
 Kyndrin is excited to be part of a mission that supports children and their families, something that is near and dear to her heart.
-She is the proud mother of sons Micah and Cole and wife of eighteen years to husband Sam.
+She is the proud mother of sons Micah and Cole and wife of almost 20 years to husband Sam.
 Kyndrin enjoys cooking, the outdoors, and watching her boys’ many athletic activities.

 Jinny came to Ronald McDonald House Spokane after a nine year career at Gonzaga University.
 Jinny began working in Marketing and Recruitment and was the Director of Graduate Business Programs for six years.
 She has been involved with the house doing committee work and attending events for many years.
 She has her MBA from Gonzaga University and her Bachelors in Marketing from Western Washington University.
 She and her husband, Jason, moved to Spokane in 2001 and they have a daughter (Lucy) and son (Butch).
 Jinny enjoys running, photography, and traveling.